Quality Control and Testing

 Superior Quality Control

 We have an extensive system for maintaining the highest possible standards for quality control of our herbs.
-Your health and well-being is our highest priority, and everything we do is managed with that in mind.
+Your health and well-being are our highest priority, and everything we do is managed with that in mind.
 We employ leading experts in the field of Ayurveda, and we have partnered with reputable laboratories in the U.S. and U.K. to ensure the purity and safety of our herbs.

 Testing for botanicals is generally classified into the following four categories: Microbiologicals, Heavy Metals, Pesticides, and Identification.